 Left-over blocks were incorporated into the border an effect I really like and it gets those pesky orphan blocks out of your drawers!

 The back is a PBR brushed cotton so soft and cozy and it shows the freehand Baptist Fan quilting design.

 Scrappy Bargello, I used scrappy pinks only.

 For a young girl's Quincinera, she was then all about pink so the back is also pink!!

-and the second was for a great niece in Australia made from the bits remaining from a great niece's applique "Farm " quilt.
+and the second was for a great niece in Australia made from the bits remaining from her applique farm quilt.

 Orange Crush #2.
 Using up a different, darker blue and set on the diagonal.
 Lots of left over little blocks make an interesting border and help to compensate for my dwindling blue supply!